vinceumo/devNotes/_posts/CSS/2019-02-20-css-customs-properties.md

 canonical: ''

 ---
-CSS customs properties, also known as CSS variables. represent custom properties that can be declared and be called in your CSS.
+CSS custom properties, also known as CSS variables. represent custom properties that can be declared and be called in your CSS.

 ## Declare a custom property in CSS